-In more serious cases, a doctor surgically inserts a shunt (small tube) into the chest cavity.
+In more serious cases, a doctor surgically inserts a shunt, or small tube, into the chest cavity.
 This helps redirect the fluid from the chest to the abdomen, where it can be easily removed.
-Pleurectomy, in which part of the pleural lining is surgically removed, is also an option in very severe cases.
+Pleurectomy in which part of the pleural lining is surgically removed, is also an option in very severe cases.